jobsofferings/vscodeQuickMarkdown/README.md

 Key Features:
 1. Quick Access: Easily open the Markdown file with a keyboard shortcut.
+2. Automatic Save: Changes are automatically saved to ensure your ideas are not lost.
-2. Persistent Storage: The file remains available and retains its content between sessions.
+3. Persistent Storage: The file remains available and retains its content between sessions.